Count Dooku: Attack of the Clones

-Count Dooku was introduced in Attack of the Clones (2002) as a former Jedi Master who had left the Jedi Order after losing faith in it and the Galactic Republic it served.
+Count Dooku is introduced in Attack of the Clones (2002) as a former Jedi Master who left the Jedi Order after losing faith in it and the Galactic Republic it served.
 He became the leader of the Confederacy of Independent Systems, a confederation of planetary systems rebelling against the Republic.
 Dooku believes that the Republic is corrupt and imposes excessive taxation, that its politicians are more interested in maintaining the bureaucracy and enriching themselves than in properly representing their people, as well as believing that they are more focused on the Republic-centric Core Worlds and neglecting the others.

 Dooku recruits the bounty hunter Jango Fett to assassinate Senator Padmé Amidala on Coruscant, but the attempt is foiled by her Jedi protectors.
-Dooku captures the Jedi Knight Obi-Wan Kenobi on Geonosis, and tells him that thousands of senators are under the influence of a Sith Lord named Darth Sidious.
-Dooku asserts that he is attempting to save the Republic, and tries to convince Obi-Wan to join him even offering to have him released and that his capture is a big misunderstanding.
+At the Separatists' secret headquarters on Geonosis, Dooku captures and interrogates Jedi Knight Obi-Wan Kenobi, the former apprentice of Dooku's late pupil, Qui-Gon Jinn.
+Dooku asserts that the Galactic Senate is secretly under the influence of a Sith Lord named Darth Sidious and that he is attempting to save the Republic, offering Obi-Wan a chance to join him.
 When Padmé and Anakin Skywalker arrive on Geonosis to rescue Obi-Wan, Dooku captures them as well and sentences all three to death.

-A Jedi strike team eventually arrives to rescue the trio, and are soon joined by the Republic's new clone army, resulting in a large battle between the Republic and Separatist forces.
+A Jedi strike team eventually arrives to rescue the trio and is soon joined by the Republic's new clone army, resulting in a large battle between the Republic and Separatist forces.
 Dooku tries to flee, but Obi-Wan and Anakin follow him and engage him in a lightsaber duel.
-Dooku subdues Anakin with Force lightning, wounds Obi-Wan, then cuts off Anakin's arm.
-Dooku's former master Yoda then arrives and the two duel.
+Dooku subdues Anakin with Force lightning, wounds Obi-Wan, and cuts off Anakin's right arm.
+Dooku's former master Yoda then arrives, and the two duel.
 Unable to match Yoda's prowess, Dooku distracts him by using the Force to dislodge a large pillar and send it falling toward Anakin and Obi-Wan.
 While Yoda is saving the two injured Jedi, Dooku escapes the planet.
 He brings the designs for the Death Star to his master Darth Sidious, informing him that the war has begun and that their plan is working.